Echuca United Football Netball Club: Club history

 The Echuca United Football and Netball Club Inc. was formed in 1994 with the merger of the Echuca South and Echuca East Football Netball Clubs and competed in the Northern and Echuca League until 1996 wearing brown and gold vertical striped jumpers known as the Hawks.
 In 1990 the Northern Districts FL merged with the Echuca FL to form the Northern and Echuca Football League.

 When the Northern and Echuca Football League disbanded at the end of 1996, the club joined the Murray Football League for the commencement of the 1997 season and were required to change their playing stripe colours to the blue and gold Eagles jumpers worn today because of the Barooga Hawks (already in the Murray League).
 The decision was made to become the Echuca United Eagles.
 The club used the same design as the West Coast Eagles in the AFL.
 At the commencement of the 2002 season, new jumpers were purchased, keeping with the blue and gold colours, but a new Eagles head design was adopted.

-Since the formation of the club, many people have worked hard to make it a family orientated, safe and enjoyable place for all ages to be involved.
-Our sponsors are visible at all levels and are encouraged to actively participate in the club’s future.